Top 8 Theme Parks And Amusement Parks Near Philadelphia, Pennsylvania - Updated 2023

 Updated

-Philadelphia is the largest city in Pennsylvania, and is America’s sixth most populated city.
-It’s one of the nation’s oldest city, having been founded by the English Quaker, William Penn, in 1682.
+Philadelphia is the largest city in Pennsylvania and is America’s sixth most populated city.
+It’s one of the nation’s oldest cities, having been founded by the English Quaker, William Penn, in 1682.
 It is also the city where the Declaration of Independence was signed.
 It’s no surprise that visitors flock to the city to experience some of this history.
 With amazing accommodations like themed hotels and Airbnb vacation rentals, this city welcomes plenty of travelers from afar who wish to visit the famed tourist attractions.
 You can check out the famous Liberty Bell or head to Independence Hall, where the Declaration was signed.
 There are also museums and parks to enjoy.
-But if you’re a thrill-seeker, you might be looking for something that will get your heart racing.
+But if you’re a thrill-seeker, you might be looking for something that’ll get your heart racing.
 And we’ve got just the thing.
-We’ve compiled a list of the best theme parks and amusement parks near Philadelphia, Pennsylvania, so keep on reading and check out the options.
+Continue reading to find out more about the top theme parks and amusement parks near Philadelphia, Pennsylvania.

 LEGOLAND Discovery Center Philadelphia Admission Ticket